 In 1814, Dr. Robert Thorton noted that tea made mixed with honey was beneficial for those suffering from coughs, colds, bronchial catarrh, colic, stomach pains, menstrual cramps, gas and indigestion.

 Some people use it as a delicacy, some use it as medicine, and others use it as a spice and culinary herb.
-It can be roasted, buttered
+It can be roasted and buttered.

 It is used as a flavoring in vegetables, soups, fish, meat and many baked goods.
 I personally use it in all my dishes.
 In the Orient it is added to all dishes to balance out the natural ying yang elements.
 The powder is used in spice cakes, cookies, and other pastries.
 I use it in all my beverages and this is the practice of many Islanders.
 It gives a very mild and sophisticated flavor when it is blended in with juices, beverages and other drinks.